kevjose/react-notifier/README.md

 # Developer experience while building react-components

-Working at a large firm with numerous applications, all having its own frontend team comes with several problems.
-Achieving consistency among application UX and design for one becomes challenging.
-A repo might use 4 spacing instead of 2 spaces in others.
-The ecosystem of build tools might be different.

-The big heads in the software industry did realize this early on and even coined a term for this - Developer Experience.
+Manging consistency across applications and teams is always a challenge specailly in a large firm.
+Be it UX, design, code-styling, build tools, the list goes on.
+This is what largely consitutes the Developer Experience.

-A good Developer Experience (DX) is when a developer can get their work done in an optimized manner, without getting frustrated on the way an application is bootstrapped or having to figure out how the standard way of spacing across the organization.
+A good Developer Experience (DX) is when a developer can get their work done in an optimized manner, without being worried about things like bootstrapping an application, indentation standards, naming conventions..

 Talking about the React ecosystem, it has taken care of the DX from the very beginning by its component style pattern, further increasing the DX by building tooling like the [`create-react-app`](https://github.com/facebook/create-react-app), etc. Then there are design systems like [cosmos](https://github.com/auth0/cosmos) which brings consistency to the way we make applications across different repositories using the same react components.

-Well this is it! an application that focuses on the functionality and easy on the developer.
-There is more to it, at times these building blocks of application, i.e, the components in the react world tend to become less developer-friendly.
-Consider the most commonly used pattern in React, the prop drilling pattern, we at times pass a react component props or functionalities that the component itself should take care of.

-Let me demonstrate the above with an example.
+In this blog we will look at how to build a reusable notification system and avoid the common pitfalls, we would ahve picked up while ramping on React.
 Consider a notification/alert/toast popup component, as a component, it should have the ability to render whatever child components are passed to it and it should be able to close/hide itself on click of the close button (or even close or hide itself after a set timeout).
 In the simplest of designs the engineer would use a prop drilling pattern and pass an onClose function to the toast component which would be able to toggle the state in the parent component that hosts our notification piece.

 This by design is not wrong, however, from a developer experience perspective why should the parent component host the function that would be responsible for hiding/closing the notification.
 This responsibility should be of the component itself.
 What makes the react-notifier highly reusable is the fact, that any other component using it does not have to worry about the state(hide/show or open/close) of the notification component, rather it exposes an add and remove method that takes care of the states for you.